Summer in Cape Town, South Africa (Part 1)

 All this is an unnecessary aside.
 Because, really, what you want to know is what it is I am doing here.

 Well, I'm here to do an internship.
-I am working with a wonderful, wonderful organisation here in Cape Town called PASSOP (People Against Suffering, Oppression, and Poverty).
-The organisation is fundamentally concerned with protecting the rights of refugees, asylum seekers, and immigrants.
+I am working with a wonderful, wonderful organization here in Cape Town called PASSOP (People Against Suffering, Oppression, and Poverty).
+The organization is fundamentally concerned with protecting the rights of refugees, asylum seekers, and immigrants.

 I chose to intern here because, when I return for my sophomore year in the fall, I will declare a major in Politics and International Studies, and possibly a minor in Economics.
 I have become really interested in issues around democratisation and human rights law in Africa (as well as economic development).
 This interest spurred in me after I took two courses with Associate Professor of African Studies, Dr Darko Opoku, in which we covered these issues extensively.
 I feel that, after the exploration I went through in my first year, I am ready to penetrate deeper into my specific interests in international relations.
 Oberlin gives lots of support for students to do cool internships, projects, conferences, research, etc. I was very grateful to have received financial and moral support from the Bonner Center for Service and Learning (I love the Bonner Program, just saying) as well as the Career Services Office.